kimfetti/kimfetti.github.io/_posts/math/2018-12-10-planetary-birthday-problem.md

 The birthday problem is a classic that has been examined several different ways.
 I hope you've enjoyed the planetary rendition and the deep dive into analytic approximations.

-A few final thoughts to leave you with:
+A few final thoughts:
-1. It is well-known that birthdays are not equally distributed throughout all 365 days here on Earth.
-How does this non-uniformity affect our birthday solution?
-It turns out that the uniform distribution of birthdays we used throughout this post is a worst-case scenario.
-If birthdays are skewed to one day or the other, the odds that you will find birthday twins in your party actually increases... but not significantly.
-Attempts at calculating the birthday problem for real-world datasets have shown the 23-person group to be a pretty consistent solution the 50% probability.
+1. It is well-known that birthdays are [not equally distributed throughout all 365 days][8], especially if you focus on one region of the world.
+So how does this non-uniformity effect our birthday solution?
+It turns out that the uniform distribution of birthdays we used throughout this post is actually a [worst-case scenario][9] in terms of successfully finding birthmates.
+If birthdays are skewed toward one day or another, the odds that you will find birthday twins at your party actually increases... but not significantly.
+Attempts at calculating the birthday problem with real-world datasets have shown the 23-person group to be a pretty consistent solution even when considering [non-uniform distributions][10].
-1.
+1. I eluded to this earlier, but the idea of a "birthday" gets a bit murky when considering other planets.
+I have often mentioned my findings in terms of "Earth days" because I have calculated each plaent's revolution around the sun by the amount of time it takes Earth to rotate about its own axis.
+What does that mean in the context of this problem?
+Consider two cases: Jupiter and Mercury.
+Firstly, Jupiter rotates about its own axis in about [9 hours and 55 minutes][5], faster than another other planet in our solar system.
+So while Jupiter takes about 4,333 Earth days to complete a rotation about the sun, it actually takes 10,476 Jovian days to complete this journey\--that's a lot more potential "birthdays!"
+Mercury, on the other hand, completes a rotation about its own axis _slower_ than any other planet.
+It takes about 176 Earth days for Mercury to rotate, which is actually longer than it takes to revolve about the Sun.
+Ultimately, a year on Mercury is half as long as a day on Mercury.
+The birthday problem is completely moot because everyone born in the same Mercurian year is automatically born on the same Mercurian day!
+(Please disregard the fact that no one is ever actually born on Mercury. :satisfied:)

  [1]: https://www.amazon.com/Challenging-Problems-Probability-Solutions-Mathematics-ebook/dp/B00A3M0VV8